-The MW values tested were 10 MWs, 20 MWs, 50 MWs and 100 MWs to each of the listed zones.
+The MW values tested were 10 MWs, 20 MWs, 50 MWs and 100 MWs.
 Each scenario was applied to different zones and are listed with the results.
 Only the statewide LOLE changes are listed, as representing these cases from an IRM sensitivity perspective could be misleading since some were strictly upstate or downstate updates.